• Preserves food to be consumed later

 Other uses include, drying flowers, crafts etc. For a list of uses, please click here.

 Horizontal dehydrators: The best dehydrators have thermostatically controlled heat settings and have fans situated at the rear of the machine that blow warm air horizontally over the foods.
 These are the most efficient food driers as horizontal airflow means that warm air is evenly distributed over each tray ensuring all the food dries at the same rate which eliminates tray rotation during the drying process.
-The Excalibur Dehydrator is one of this type.
+The Excalibur Dehydrator and the IR D5 are this type.

 Vertical dehydrators: They have a heat source at the bottom or top, so air is circulated vertically upwards.
 The trays are removable and perforated (for air circulation) and are stacked above the heat source.
 Food on trays near the heat source will often dry more rapidly than food on trays further away, therefore trays should be rotated throughout drying with this type of dehydrator to allow even drying.
 Models include the Stockli Dehydrator and the L'Equip FilterPro Dehydrator.